netdata/netdata/README.md

    - Invite your team and assign roles to them (Role Based Access Control - RBAC)
    - Access Netdata Functions (processes top from the UI and more)
    - Get infinite horizontal scalability (multiple independent parents are viewed as one infra)
-   - Centrally configure alerts (coming soon)
+   - Configure alerts from the UI (coming soon)
-   - Centrally configure data collection (coming soon)
+   - Configure data collection from the UI (coming soon)
    - Netdata Mobile App notifications (coming soon)

    :love_you_gesture: Netdata Cloud does not prevent you from using your Netdata Agents and Parents directly, and vice versa.<br/>